danaildichev/multi-tab-opener/README.md

   - Open all URLs that passed test
   - Open individual URLs that passed test
 - Add/Remove URLs in local storage
+  - UI for managing data in local storage
+- Append to URL entries
+  - UI for managing URL entries